devowhippit/devonhirth.com/src/portfolio/nyco-ui-patterns-framework/index.md

       </div>
     </div>
     <figcaption class="static">
-      <p>I used the <b>NYCO UI Patterns Framework</b> to create <a href="https://nycopatterns.cityofnewyork.us" target="_blank" rel="noopener nofollow">common agency patterns</a> for my organization (The Mayor's Office for Economic Opportunity) with many design and development contributions from my team.</p>
+      <p>I used the <b>NYCO UI Patterns Framework</b> to create <a href="https://nycopatterns.cityofnewyork.us" target="_blank" rel="noopener nofollow noreferrer">common agency patterns</a> for my organization (The Mayor's Office for Economic Opportunity) with many design and development contributions from my team.</p>
     </figcaption>
   </figure>
 </section>